clinicedc/edc-metadata/README.md

     visit_attr = 'subject_visit'
     source_qs = CrfTansport.objects.filter(**{'{}__subject_identifier'.format(visit_attr): subject_identifier})

-'''Important''': If the source model instance does not exist, the rules in the rule group will not run
+If the source model instance does not exist, the rules in the rule group will not run.

+If the target model instance exists, no rule can change it's metadata from KEYED.

 ##### More Complex Rule Predicates